cathywu/TimeTracker/README.md

     <path-to-source>/src/timetracker.py <args> &

 On OS X, things are more complicated.
+Run

+    make plist

-First, edit the file `src/com.timetracker.plist` to add any command-line arguments that you want added.
+This will open up an editor on the file `src/com.timetracker.plist` to add any command-line arguments that you want added.
 For example, you'll probably want to specify the output file.
-Then, run

-    make plist
-    launchctl start com.timetracker

-to add the application to start every time you log in.
+The logger will start every time you log in.

 For Developers
 --------------